In a scoping review, there is a research question that requires an answer. But unlike a systematic review, there is no rigorous critical appraisal.

 To identify the types of available evidence in a given field.

-To identify and analyse knowledge gaps.
+To identify and analyze knowledge gaps.

 To clarify key concepts/ definitions in the literature.